nspsck/st7735s_WeAct_Studio_TFT_port/README.md

 This driver is a modified version of [russhughes' st7789_mpy driver.](https://github.com/russhughes/st7789_mpy/tree/master/st7789) All credits goes to russhughes for his amazing drivers!

-I modified the original driver to specifically support the st7735s tft display sold by WeAct Studio.
-This display probably uses a pull-up resistor for the backlight.
-Sure, you can try to detect if the Pin is pulled-up and set the backlight accordingly, tho through my tests, this does not work reliably.
+I modified the original driver to specifically support the st7735s tft display sold by WeAct Studio. **This display probably uses a pull-up resistor for the backlight.** As many other displays out there are.
+Sure, you can try to detect if the Pin is pulled-up and set the backlight accordingly, tho through my tests, this does not work reliably (i.e. rp2040 pull all peripherals down at boot and esp32s2 leave the values floating).
 So I wrote this driver seprately rather than issuing russhughes original repo.
-If your display has a pull-up resisotr for the backlight as well, and it happens to use st7735, ili9341, ili9342 and other common controllers, you can try your luck too.
+If your display has a pull-up resisotr for the backlight as well, and it happens to use st7735, st7789, ili9341, ili9342 and other common controllers, you can also give this driver a try.
+Spoiler: it is most likely going to work just fine.

-This driver supports all the features used in the examples.
+This driver supports all the features the original has.
+Some performance enhancement and new features has been done.
+Please read [Updates](#updates).

 ## Known Issues:
 - The st7735 display from WeAct Studio has a 132x162 st7735s controller, however, the displays resolution is 128x160, which leads to the result, that the visible drawing area is from top left (2, 1) to bottom right (129, 160) in x-th pixel.
 For example: `tft.pixel(2, 0)` shows nothing on the display, but it's registered in the controllers frame memory. `tft.pixel(2, 1)` light up the the most top left pixel.
 This is fixed using the custom rotation table, for that automatically to take effect, you still have to set the resolution to 132x162, but use it as a 128x160 display.
 This result the `tft.height()` and `tft.width()` yelds `160` and `128` respectively.
 Please keep that in Mind.